alandeev/learning-angular/README.md

 ## To do / Progress 💜

+- ngClass, ngStyle [directive]
-- Angular Structure
+- operator Elvis
-- Generating production build
+- ng-content

 ## Ready 💖